Tena koutou katoa,

 A few other activities at our school include: Trash to Treasure Wearable Art, E-Waste Model Making, Life Ed Caravan, Science Fair, Speech competition and Kapa Haka.
 Our Whanau Hui Day held early in the school year and Matariki Festival held in June are both highlights of the school year.

 The School is proud of all of its facilities including the new library and all weather netball/tennis courts both completed and opened in 2012.
-The Computer Suite which opened at the beginning of 2009 is well utilised by all classroom teachers and pupils.
 The new Technology Building opened in May 2010, continues to be a focal point for not only KIS students but the approximately three hundred Y7 and Y8 students from the outside schools who travel to KIS each week for technology.